gurnec/btcrecover/docs/INSTALL.md

 Most distributions include Python 2.7 pre-installed.

 Note that for Blockchain.info wallets, Python version 2.7.8 or greater is recommended, and will run approximately 5 times faster than earlier versions.
 You can determine which version of Python you have installed by running `python --version` in a terminal.
-If your version is earlier than 2.7.8, you may want to check if your distribution has a “backports” repository with a more up-to-date version.
+If your version is earlier than 2.7.8, you may want to check if your distribution has a “backports” repository with a more up-to-date version, or for OS X you could try using [Homebrew](https://brew.sh/) to install a more recent version.

 Some OS X versions (and some Linux distributions) do not include the bsddb (Berkeley DB) Python module.
 This is usually not a problem, however if you encounter a `master key #1 not found` error, it might be resolved by installing the bsddb module (or a version of Python which includes it).
 For notes on how to do this in OS X, please see [this issue on GitHub](https://github.com/gurnec/btcrecover/issues/21).